 You will have time to stroll around Plaka and shop if you wish; later, the full day tour will continue towards Lycabettus, the highest hill of Athens that offers panoramic views to the entire city to Piraeus.

 After Lycabettus you will have time for a traditional Greek lunch, and the full day tour will continue, taking you to Piraeus, the main port of Greece and one of the largest in the Mediterranean.
 St Paul disembarked here when visiting Athens.

-The full day tour will end in the afternoon, which you can spend at your leisure the way you wish.
+The full day tour will end in the afternoon at the same place we’ve picked you up, which you can spend at your leisure the way you wish.